Carlos-Augusto/cat/README.md

         destination, you can use this header.
 Just put the header you need to redirect together with the x-proxy and the value.
 The system will take these headers and plug them into the request to the sending service.

-Content-Type: Although not explicitily needed, you usually would use 'text/plain' for simple texts
+Content-Type: Although not explicitily needed, you usually would use -> 'text/plain'               for simple texts
  'application/octet-stream' for binary data 'application/json'         for json format

+x-json-format: When using a content type 'application/json', you can also pass this header to better
+               control the formatting of the incoming json value. -> 'compact' to format the incoming value in a compacted fashion.
+ 'pretty'  to format the incoming value in a more verbose, prettier fashion 'none'    to not perform any formatting

+Note:
+ that when the content type is json, the system checks to see if the value is a valid json value. that when by default the formatting option is 'none'

 BODY
 ----